 Is weed legal in the UK?
 Well, if you’ve ever visited Amsterdam, sat in a coffee shop, and enjoyed some of life’s finest dry herbs in comfort, it may have been difficult to imagine a world where weed wasn’t legal.
 However, in the UK, cannabis possession and use is harshly dealt with in comparison to the Netherlands.
 But how can the treatment of weed be so different from two places separated by the same distance as from Brighton to Leeds?
 The truth is, weed is a touchy topic in the UK.
-Whilst many countries around the globe begin to ease their reaction to cannabis, and have started to see the benefits of nationalizing the industry, the UK, it seems, has remained pretty stern.
+Alternatively, if you’re wondering where is weed legal in the world?
+Many countries around the globe are beginning to ease their reaction to cannabis, and have started to see the benefits of nationalizing the industry.
+But the UK, it seems, has remained pretty stern.
 Or has it?
 In this article we are going to delve into the progression of weed legalization in the UK.
 As always, strap yourself in.
 Let’s go!

 The UK’s View On Cannabis

 Is weed legal in the UK?
 The short answer is no. But let’s look a little deeper.
 The UK, as it stands, has a reasonably consistent law on drugs within all the countries: England, Scotland, Wales and Northern Ireland.
 Since the Misuse of Drugs Act (MDA) of 1971, drugs have been split into a tier system.
 This categorizes them into different classes depending on how dangerous the government believes they are, or so, that’s the reason they claim is behind their categorisation of drugs into classes.